grymmjack/img2ans/README.md

 `IMG2ANS` isn't the first of it's kind (GIF2ANS, etc. already exist), but I am proud of the quality of conversion.
 It can do a 1:1 conversion for RGB or 16 color EGA/CGA in both 8px font (80x50 mode), and 16px (80x25 mode).

-It's still not perfect, and creates gigantic ANSI files because it does not optimize the codes used.
-However, opening anything converted with `IMG2ANS` and resaving with [Moebius](https://github.com/grymmjack/moebius), [PabloDraw](https://github.com/cwensley/pablodraw), [IcyDraw](https://github.com/mkrueger/icy_draw), etc. optimizes the file anyway.
-I will try to make it less bloated and optimal :)

 One neat thing that this does is it actually uses the ANSI block characters intelligently.
 Being an ANSI artist I am very picky about how I draw, and wanted to make it so that this tool would generate really easy to draw-after kinds of ANSIs.

 #### `IMG2ANS` uses the following characters: